w3c/wg-effectiveness/process.md

 After the AC has approved the Charter, the [Director](#) calls for participation in the group, inviting all AC members to join or nominate colleagues to join the group.

 Details on the Call for Participation and AC Appeals against a Working or Interest Group being created please see the [W3C Process Document](https://w3c.github.io/w3process/#cfp).

+### Charters
+Interest and Working Group Charters include information related to the scope of the group's work, duration of the group, the deliverable, time commitments, milestones and dependancies.
+IPR information is also included.
+Deliverables which are to becomes Recommendation Track documents are included with their titles, URLs, publication date and status.
+For a full list of items to be included in the charter please see the [W3C Process Document](https://w3c.github.io/w3process/#WGCharter).

 ### Charter Contents
 Group charters include the following information: